rohan-bansal/Frogger/README.md

 # Frogger
 The classic frogger game in python.

-_60% Complete_
+_100% Complete_

 ## Features

-- 3 sections for the player to pass: cars, buses, and bikes
+- 3 sections for the player to pass: 4 car lanes, a bus, and bikes
-- 3 lives
+- Score every time you get to the end, reset when you collide with an obstacle
 - Made entirely in Python

 ----------------------